Techniques for improving the daily sync

 - How to do it?
 Focus on the container, not in the content.
 Invite them to fill the place with their comments by sharing their ideas.
 I always look for inspiration and what motivates them to share.
 Some people are visual, others prefer to sense it and others like to hear about it.
 Observe and be curious about their interest and focus on creating the safest environment possible and you’ll see them flourish.

 - Raise impediments that could impact the agile team to reach the iteration goal.
 To be honest, create the habit to raise impediments with agile teams is hard.
 People react to it, and I think it’s because it could be perceived from others, like if you aren’t capable to get things done.
 Believe me, I’ve different approaches, different ways and there is not a common practice that I could share with you.
-However, I like to explain them that raising impediments is our only way to get things done by collaborating with the rest of the organization.
+However, I like to explain to them that raising impediments is our only way to get things done by collaborating with the rest of the organization.

 - How to do it?
 During the first meetings, I ask them at the end of the meeting: What are the team’s road blockers today regarding the iteration?